Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Model comparison and validation

 where $\pi(\mathbf{y}_{i}|\mathbf{Y}(\mathbf{S}_{\setminus k(i)}), \mathbf{S}_{\setminus k(i)}, \mathbf{s}_i)$ is the joint posterior predictive probability mass function of all the species at location $i$.
-To evaluate models' performance in predicting per species total percentage cover over an area we calculated first the log joint over locations in a CV-fold posterior predictive density for all CV-folds and then took an average of them; that is
+We compared models in predicting per species total percentage cover over an area by first calculating for each CV-fold and species the log joint posterior predictive density of observations in that CV-fold and then taking the average over the CV-folds and species.
+That is,

 where $\mathbf{Y}_j(\mathbf{S}_{k})$ collects all the observations of the $j$th species at locations $\mathbf{S}_{k}$.
 Similarly, to evaluate models' performance in predicting the total percentage cover over all species and an area we calculated the average of CV-fold-wise log joint predictive densities with